Cludo/Cludo.DocumentationHub/content/docs/api-reference/authentication.md

 ## SiteKey

-Site key authentication is a means of authentication that can only be used for search, and exists to facilitate public facing search where you **don't** want to expose your API key, which is otherwise the case with  <a href="/docs/authentication/basicauthentication/">basic authentication</a>.
+Site key authentication is a means of authentication that can only be used for search, and exists to facilitate public facing search where you **don't** want to expose your API key, which is otherwise the case with [basic authentication](#basic).

 {{< hint warning >}}
 The credentials must be Base64-encoded as a single unit.